nickytonline/source.nickytonline.github.io/src/pages/blog/2020-01-06-frontend-developer-resources.md

 devto_link: 'https://dev.to/nickytonline/frontend-developer-resources-246j'
 date: 2020-01-06T05:00:00.000Z
 description: >-
   Tools I use in my day-to-day as well as other resources that I use, even if they aren't everyday "go-to"s in regards to frontend.
 I've also popped in some resources that I think will just be helpful.
 tags:
   - frontend
   - javascript
   - css
   - html
 ---

-The cover image is a partial screenshot of my site's thank you page, but the illustration comes from the wonderful work of Katerina Limpitsouni's [undraw.co](https://undraw.co)

 It’s 2020, post [year in review](https://dev.to/nickytonline/my-2019-year-in-review-23i1), so let’s start off with some 2020 content.

 https://twitter.com/nickytonline/status/1213657972322324482